Law 773 - Immigrants' Rights Policy Clinic

 You will work on Clinic projects in teams, organized as much as possible based on your schedules, to maximize opportunities for you to work together without missing any classes.
 Teams will coordinate and lead a weekly team meeting with the instructors, and students can expect to meet periodically with instructors to assess their acquisition of skills in the clinical setting.
 Please reserve Fridays for meetings with collaborating attorneys, clients, and stakeholders, but unavoidable exceptions may require you to miss sessions of other classes.

+We will follow Hiroshi Motomura, Immigration Outside the Law (Oxford University Press 2014).
 Some readings will be from T. Alexander Aleinikoff, David A. Martin, Hiroshi Motomura, Maryellen Fullerton & Juliet P. Stumpf, Immigration and Citizenship: Process and Policy (West 8th ed.
 2016).
 Other substantive and skills-focused readings will be on the MyLaw course website.